Hochfrequenz/JsonPatchDocumentExtensionDataAdapter/README.md

 # JsonExtensionDataPatchDocumentAdapter

-.NET package that transforms operation paths in JsonPatchDocuments such that they match the models JsonExtensionData property
+is a .NET package that transforms operation paths in JsonPatchDocuments such that they match the annotated JsonExtensionData property.

 ## Installation